 Check out our destination guide to Falmouth, but meanwhile, whet your appetite with our guide to some of our favourite things to do in Falmouth...

 National Maritime Museum

 Situated on Discovery Quay overlooking the harbour, the award winning National Maritime Museum Cornwall is a must-see for anyone holidaying in Falmouth.
-This family favourite is chock with exhibition spaces and interactive displays including the Treasure Island Play Zone, The Boat Pool complete with model boats that you can sail, The Tidal Zone where you can observe the harbour from underwater, and The Lookout with its staggering harbour-wide views (that are also visible from our live Falmouth webcam)
+This family favourite day out is chock with exhibition spaces and interactive displays including the Treasure Island Play Zone, The Boat Pool complete with model boats that you can sail, The Tidal Zone where you can observe the harbour from underwater, and The Lookout with its staggering harbour-wide views (that are also visible from our live Falmouth webcam)

 For a mesmerising mix of art, history and science, The Poly presents everything from live music, films and theatre, to talks, dance, workshops and exhibitions.
 Located on Church Street in the town centre, after your culture fix of whatever is on during your stay, head to the Maker’s Guild for inspired works from local artists to buy and take home before stopping off at Solskinn Coffee & Cocktail Haus for a bite to eat, speciality coffee or sneaky cocktail.